 It is possible that Pac-West may claim, as some other carriers have attempted to claim, that this traffic is “Exchange Service” traffic, commonly referred to as “EAS/Local traffic.”
 This traffic is defined in section (A)2.19 of the ICA as “traffic that is originated by an end user of one Party and terminates to an end user of the other Party as defined in accordance with USW’s [Qwest’s] then current EAS/local serving areas, as determined by the Commission.”
 (Emphasis added.)
 Even a cursory examination of the traffic at issue, however, shows that it does not meet this definition.
 Pac-West does not deny that it forces Qwest to exchange traffic that is not terminated at the ISP Server in the same local calling area as the originating caller (identical to VNXX traffic), but Pac-West has nevertheless claimed that it is “ISP-bound” traffic.
 Thus, there should be no contention as to whether the VNXX traffic at issue is “Exchange Service” traffic.

-A traffic type that may superficially appear to functionally apply to the VNXX traffic at issue is under the definition of “Exchange Access” traffic, which is defined in section (A)2.25 of Pac-West’s ICA as being “in accordance with USW’s current intraLATA toll serving areas, as determined by the Federal Communications Commission.”
-While this may appear functionally appropriate, upon closer examination the traffic does not meet this definition either.
+A traffic type that may appear to functionally apply to the VNXX traffic at issue is under the definition of “Exchange Access” traffic, which is defined in section (A)2.25 of Pac-West’s ICA as being “in accordance with USW’s current intraLATA toll serving areas, as determined by the Federal Communications Commission.”

 As a threshold matter, only Pac-West knows the exact location of the end-user ISP Server or modem bank for this traffic.
 Thus, Qwest cannot completely determine for any given call whether the call is destined for a location within the local calling area or in a different local calling area.
 Qwest only knows how far it carried the call before handoff to the interconnected carrier, where that carrier’s serving switch is located, and whether traffic is one-way or two-way.
 In addition, even for that traffic which may functionally appear to match the definition, Pac-West’s purposeful misuse and misassignment of telephone numbers makes it difficult to track such traffic.
-Pac-West clearly does not intend for the traffic to be treated as “Exchange Access” traffic under the ICA, as evidenced by its misuse of telephone numbers.
-Thus, it is apparent this definition does not match the traffic either.
+Pac-West clearly does not intend for the traffic to be treated as “Exchange Access” traffic under the ICA, as evidenced by its misuse of telephone numbers, and consequential avoidance of access charges.
+However, this is the type of traffic that VNXX would be if it were properly handled, and access charges would apply to this traffic.

 Finally, the last possible traffic type, “Meet-Point Billing” or “Jointly Provided Switched Access,” does not match up at all to the VNXX traffic at issue either.
-This is so because no IXC is involved, as only Pac-West and Qwest are involved in the carriage of the traffic, which is contrary to the definition of the traffic in section (A)2.32 of the ICA.
+This is so because no third party IXC (i.e., a carrier that is not a party to the ICA) is involved which is contrary to the definition of the traffic in section (A)2.32 of the ICA.

-Therefore, in reviewing the ICA’s plain language and the VNXX traffic that Pac-West causes Qwest to exchange, none of the traffic types that the parties specifically agreed to exchange match this VNXX traffic.
+Therefore, in reviewing the ICA’s plain language and the VNXX traffic that Pac-West causes Qwest to exchange, none of the traffic types that the parties specifically agreed to exchange exactly match this VNXX traffic, but, if not for the VNXX numbering, the traffic would clearly be subject to access charges.
 Since Pac-West can easily remedy the situation by properly assigning telephone numbers based on the actual location of its end-user customers, it is incumbent upon Pac-West to ensure that the exchange of traffic under the ICA follows the terms and conditions of that agreement.
-In the end, Pac-West is simply attempting to exchange traffic that the parties never agreed to exchange under the terms of the ICA.
+In the end, Pac-West is simply attempting to exchange traffic in a way that the parties never agreed to exchange traffic under the terms of the ICA.

 RESPONSE TO ALLEGATIONS IN THE PETITION